AIware Leadership Bootcamp 2024

 Keheliya Gallaba

-This session will cover the steps involved in building a robust RAG (Retrieval Augmented Generation) pipeline.
-Topics covered include:
+This session will cover the steps involved in building a robust RAG (Retrieval Augmented Generation) pipeline for an AIware app.
+The covered topics include:

 • What is RAG? - An overview of Indexing, retrieval, and generation